Siraj1munir/KG_to_the_rescue_covid-19/README.md

 # What's Left:

-<p>My answer is simple alot of imporvement are required to be done! but as I thought initially this is a great start!</p>
+<p>My answer is simple alot of improvement are required to be done! but as I thought initially this is a great start!</p>

 # Data Sources
 https://CSSEGISandData/COVID-19/master/csse_covid_19_data/csse_covid_19_daily_reports